xmatekaj/AwesomeEducationalGames/README.md

 - [Swift Playgrounds](https://www.apple.com/swift/playgrounds/) - Learn to code on your iPad in a seriously fun way.
 - [Colobot](https://colobot.info) - Colobot: Gold Edition is a real-time strategy game, where you can program your units (bots) in a language called CBOT, which is similar to C++ and Java.
 Your mission is to find a new planet to live and survive.
 Save humanity and get programming skills!
 - [Scratch](https://scratch.mit.edu) - MIT's Scratch is a block based programming language where you can learn about events, conditionals, variables, and more by building your own games and animations.
+- [Blockly Games: Maze](https://blockly.games/maze) - Code your way out of the maze

 ## Python

 - [CheckiO](https://checkio.org) - Coding games for beginners and advanced programmers where you can improve your coding skills by solving engaging challenges and fun task using Python and TypeScript
+- [_Terminal](https://terminal.c1games.com/) - Correlation One’s Terminal is a member of the Tower Defense game genre.
+It is a two-player, simultaneous-turns game that takes place on a diamond-shaped arena.
+One player occupies the bottom half of the arena, while the other player occupies the top half.
+The objective is to reduce your opponents health to zero.
+You can do this by advancing Mobile units to your opponent's edge and building Structures to protect your own edges.
+- [The Python Crime Game](https://curbal.com/curbal-learning-portal/the-python-crime-game) - learn python, pandas, numpy, matplotlib and other libraries

 ## Regex